Contact our experienced attorneys today at (203) 325-4491 or firstname.lastname@example.org to arrange a free, confidential consultation.

-Ian W. Sloss is a Partner in Silver Golub & Teitell LLP and a member of SGT’s Class Action & Complex Civil Litigation practice groups.
-Ian focuses his practice on representing investors and consumers in antitrust, securities, environmental, data privacy, consumer protection, and other types of litigation.
+Ian W. Sloss is a Partner in Silver Golub & Teitell LLP and one of the managers of SGT’s Class Action & Complex Civil Litigation practice group.
+Ian represents investors and individuals in antitrust, securities, environmental, data privacy, consumer protection and other complex matters.

 Borozny et al. v.
 Raytheon Technologies Corporation, Pratt & Whitney Division, et al. No. 3:21-cv-01657 (D. Conn.)
 (J. Nagala).
-Ian represents lead plaintiff Zoe Borozny in an antitrust class action against Pratt & Whitney (a division of Raytheon Technologies Corp.) and several aerospace engineer staffing companies alleging a conspiracy to artificially suppress wages via “no-poach” agreements in violation of the United States antitrust laws.
+Ian represents one of the lead plaintiffs in an antitrust class action against Pratt & Whitney (a division of Raytheon Technologies Corp.) and several aerospace engineer staffing companies alleging a conspiracy to artificially suppress wages via “no-poach” agreements in violation of the United States antitrust laws.
+In two separate rulings on January 20, 2023, Hon.
+Sarala Nagala denied Defendants motions to dismiss in their entirety and declined to send claims brought against Defendants Pratty & Whitney, Agilis Engineering, Inc., Belcan Engineering Group, LLC, Cyient, Inc., and Parametric Solutions, Inc. to arbitration.

 Westminster, Massachusetts PFAS Contamination Litigation.
-Ian represents a putative class of over 200 Westminster, Massachusetts residents in Ryan et al. v.
-Greif, Inc. et al.,No. 4:22-cv-40089 (D. Mass) (J. Gorton), alleging that the water supplies and topsoil of hundreds of Westminster, residents have been contaminated with PFAS or “forever” chemicals as a result of the activities of the owners and operators of a composting facility and several paper mills located in and around the Westminster area.
+Ian is currently serving as court-appointed interim lead class counsel for a putative class of over 300 Westminster, Massachusetts residents in Ryan et al. v.
+Greif, Inc. et al.,No. 4:22-cv-40089 (D. Mass) (J. Gorton) whose private water wells and topsoil have allegedly been contaminated with with PFAS or “forever” chemicals as a result of the composting and waste disposal activities of a composting facility and several paper mills located in and around the Westminster area.

 In re: Philips Recalled CPAP, Bi-Level PAP, and Mechanical Ventilator Products Liability Litigation, No. 21-cv-01230 (W.D.
 Pa.).
 Ian is serving in a court-appointed leadership committee role on behalf of a putative class of millions of consumers against Philips North America LLC, Philips Respironics North America LLC, and Royal Philips arising out of Philips’ recall of CPAP, BiPAP, and mechanical ventilator devices due to the presence of a dangerous PE-PUR Foam that could cause users to suffer adverse health effects.